 Following funding decisions, successful applicants will be sent official notification informing them of the type, duration and amount of their grant.
 A copy of the notification is sent to the accountant at the institution concerned.
 The award must be acknowledged by returning an acceptance note within 15 days of the CHS notification otherwise the award will be withdrawn.
 Unsuccessful applicants are also advised at the conclusion of the project application review process.

 The Research Peer Review Committee of the Canadian Hemophilia Society will make recommendations on the awarding of the grants and the final decision will be made by the CHS Board of Directors.
 No appeals will be considered.

 2.1 Statement of Expenditures

-A statement of all expenditures for the fellowship, signed by the candidate and the financial officer of each institution, must be received at the CHS's offices within 2 months of the end date of the Fellowship.
-An institution finance/expenditure report is acceptable to avoid duplication of effort by the fellow.
-Failure to fulfill this requirement may lead to exclusion from future fellowship/ research grant competitions.
+A statement of all expenditures for the grant, signed by the candidate and the financial officer of each institution, must be received at the CHS's offices within 2 months of the end date of the grant term.
+An institution finance/expenditure report is acceptable to avoid duplication of effort by the researcher.
+Failure to fulfill this requirement may lead to exclusion from future research grant competitions.
 If delay is anticipated, the CHS must be informed.

 2.3 Unexpended Balances

 The Canadian Hemophilia Society does not permit carrying forward into the next grant year an unexpected balance in excess of $5,000.
 Prior written request to the CHS is required to carry forward a balance that exceeds $5,000.